 As you can see, a brand can gain unlimited social success and become a major viral sensation by simply being armed and ready to respond to any sudden branding opportunity.
 The secret is staying constantly aware of the social pulse changing minute-to-minute and having a talented team with the wit and wisdom to spontaneously develop smart social responses.
 Only then can a brand seize a prime opportunity and become a social phenomenon.

 MDG Advertising, a full-service advertising agency with offices in Boca Raton and New York, NY, is one of Florida’s top integrated marketing agencies.
 Our 360° approach uses just the right mix of traditional and digital marketing to reach your advertising goals.
 While some industries may fare better in print and others online, we strive to create a balanced approach, where traditional, digital, and social media marketing efforts support each other and your message is tailored to the medium.
-To stay on top of the trends in social media marketing, contact MDG Advertising today at 561-338-7797 or visit mdgadvertising.com.
+To stay on top of the trends in social media marketing, contact MDG Advertising.Read more at MediaPost.com.